mrMuscles/DayNight/README.md

 # DayNight
 Source code for DayNight Bukkit plugin

-If you would like the plugin wihtout compiling:
+If you would like the plugin without compiling:

 CurseForge: https://www.curseforge.com/minecraft/bukkit-plugins/daynight